-An internal exclusion - work completed with the Headteacher or Assistant Headteacher(s) - is only used when all other stages and strategies have been used.
+An Internal Exclusion - work completed with the Headteacher or Assistant Headteacher(s) - is only used when all other stages and strategies have been used or if the behaviour constitutes Stage 5 of Halling's Behaviour Ladder.
 If this happens, parents/carers will be made aware as soon as possible.